 JAR Files

-A JAR file is similar to a tar file in that it constitutes an archive of Java class files.
+A JAR file is similar to a tar file in that it constitutes an archive of Java class files and source files.
 JAR files are created with the jar command and the jar command takes many of the same arguments as tar.
 The jar command automatically performs compression on your class files using the ZIP file format.

 You can use the jar command to package all the class files for your application into a single file.
 If you also tell the jar command the main class to access within the jar file, then you can treat the jar file as a pseudo-object file.
+Finally, if you want, you can also include your source files in the jar file, although normally you would not do so.
+In this course we want you to submit both your class and source files, so you will be including the source files in your jar file.

 The following table, which I copied from Sun's tutorial website on the jar command, shows the most common uses of the jar command: